 Cute and little.
 Just like my monkeys.

 One of the products I’ve had for awhile, but realized recently that I haven’t blogged about yet, is proof books.
-I don’t offer this a la carte, which is why you won’t see this on my products page.
-I include a proof book in many event packages that include digital files, such as weddings.
-You can get one for any type of shoot, so if you are an ATP Lifestyle client and want one, just ask me about it!
+You can get one for any type of shoot: family, newborn, maternity, event.

 The proof books I offer are bound with a heavy spiral and have a thick flexible backing and cover.
 It’s like a little brag book.